sheelareddydevireddy/Airbnb-Occupancy-Drivers-by-City/README.md

 - New York uniquely selected `length_of_stay` metrics → suggesting booking duration patterns are more informative in this market.
 - San Francisco driven purely by credential and loction-driven signals (longitude, reviews, ratings)
 - Kissimmee, simpler feature structure, less benefit from extra complexity

+## Does superhost status matter more in New York or San Francisco?
+Permutation importance for superhost was similar in both New York City and San Francisco, with a slightly higher importance in NYC.

+## Limitations
+- Each city had only ~300 listings, limiting stability.
+- One-hot encoded categorical variables can make feature selection and linear model estimates less stable.
+- Selected predictors are associated with occupancy, not proven to cause higher or lower occupancy.
+- Feature importance does not imply causation

 ## Data Source
 https://www.airroi.com/